nopnop2002/Arduino-STM32-8bitTFT/README.md

 ```

 (\*2)
-Serial.print of NUCLEO and DISC1 gose to PA2.
+__Serial.print of NUCLEO and DISC1 gose to PA2.__
-If you use NUCLEO or DISC1, you need to change it.
+__If you use NUCLEO or DISC1, you need to change to other GPIO.__
-You can change to other port.
 To change the port, change Arduino-STM32-8bitTFT.h.
 D0 to D7 are controlled using CMSIS ODR Register.
 This register can change multiple IOs at once, but only IOs on the same port.
 Therefore, D0 to D7 must be the same port.